 [Insert blonde joke here]

+New book claims the Peppered Moth, natural selection's poster boy, may be a fraud.
 In the 1970s, the American lepidopterist Ted Sargent highlighted serious problems with Kettlewell's experiment.
 But no one wanted to know: his research was ignored by the scientific community and his career stymied.
 The peppered moth experiment was "sacred"; critics were "demonised", their views dismissed as "heresy".
 But the evidence grew and in 1998 a prominent biologist, reviewing it in Nature , said his shock at the extent of the doubts was like discovering as a child "that it was my father and not Santa who brought the presents on Christmas eve".

 Capitalism as a basis for natural selection?
 Third world countries are getting pasted because major pharmacutical companies won't cut their profit lines on HIV/AIDS fighting drugs.
 With infection rates verging on genocidal levels in Africa (with 62% of the world's infections), at what point does bottom line economics cross bottom line humanity?
 And does anyone else find it strange that a plague has teamed with profit margins to create a new paradigm for unnatural selection?